How to Install Docker on CentOS

 Docker has quickly become the most popular program for containerization.
 For CentOS users, that means an increase in the need to install Docker on CentOS.
-Luckily, the process for Docker installation on CentOS 6, CentOS 7, CentOS 8, and CentOS Stream is fairly simple.
+Luckily, the process for CentOS Docker installation on CentOS 6, CentOS 7, CentOS 8, and CentOS Stream is fairly simple.

-In this blog, we’ll look at how to complete a successful CentOS Docker installation for CentOS 6, 7, 8, and Stream, then look at some Docker basics that can help you to get started.
+In this blog, we’ll look at how to install Docker on CentOS 6, 7, 8, and Stream, then look at some Docker basics that can help you to get started.

 Docker is a program for building, running, and managing containers.